jacksund/simmate/src/simmate/database/third_parties/README.md

 Alternatives
 ============

-This module can be viewed as an alternative to / extension of the following codes:
+This module can be viewed as an alternative to and/or an extension of the following codes:

 - [matminer.data_retrieval](https://matminer.readthedocs.io/en/latest/matminer.data_retrieval.html)
 - [pymatgen.ext](https://pymatgen.org/pymatgen.ext.html)